How to Apply

 Letters of recommendation should address the applicant's interests, skills, abilities, and accomplishments relevant to the design, development, and use of educational media and technology-based learning environments, and his/her ability to pursue and complete graduate studies in this field successfully.
 Letters may be written by former professors, faculty advisors, academic administrators, or employers knowledgeable of the applicant's academic work or professional accomplishments.

-Applicants who wish to submit relevant educational media projects, papers, or web links as part of a portfolio may send materials to: Program Director, Digital Media Design for Learning, Media and Games Network, 2 Metrotech Center Room 869, Brooklyn, NY 11201.
-Materials will not be returned.
+Applicants who wish to submit relevant educational media projects, papers, or web links as part of a portfolio may email materials to firstname.lastname@example.org or by mail to: Program Director, Digital Media Design for Learning, Media and Games Network, 2 Metrotech Center Room 869, Brooklyn, NY 11201.
+Mailed materials will not be returned.